 8. Do your own hair and nails

 Instead of going to your hairdresser or to the nail salon every week, you can save money by going every two weeks or once a month.
 Do your own hair and nails on your own during that time in between.
 Put those products you've stocked up on from the beauty supply store to work for you.
+It's a great way to save when you are tight on money.

 9. Stop using your credit cards